nazoadiego/Kinoko/README.md

 ### Done
 - [X] Sign out button on the navbar doesn't sign you out
+- [x] Changed navbar back into a component
+- [x] Changed navbar to black
+- [x] Decided on a font for titles
+- [X] Dashboard html is hell, break it up into layouts (top and bottom, grid and statistics, cards  )
+- [X] Replace the tasks cards buttons edit and delete with icons
 - [X] Add the Sign up button
 - [X] Recover yesterday's navbar and integrate it to the master
 - [X] Work on the Figma